deadlyvipers/dojo_rules/introduction.md

 * Hi I'm Classic.
 I like poetry.
+I also like JavaScript, and JQuery.

-* Here's my favorite this week:
+* Here's my favorite poem this week:
 =================
 * They came to tell your faults to me,
 * They named them over one by one;